Skip to content

 What is the source of the information/biospecimen and does the study team have access to that source?

 Perhaps biospecimens are collected from a department’s specimen repository under another IRB protocol.
 Perhaps the data will be retrieved from an online government database.
 Perhaps you will receive a dataset from a commercial entity.
+Is it clear what the source of the information/biospecimens is?
 Is that source available to the public or available upon request?
-Furthermore, is access to the information/biospecimen limited or restricted and if so, how is the information/biospecimen going to be obtained?
+Furthermore, is access to the information/biospecimen limited or restricted and if so, how will the information/biospecimen be obtained?
 Understanding the source of the information/biospecimen and an investigator’s access to that source is critical to determine whether a proposal meets the criteria for exemption.

 Is the use of information/biospecimens truly ‘secondary’?

-The divide between what information/biospecimens were originally collected and why (i.e., the primary collection) and what will be used now for the retrospective review (i.e., the secondary use) is often muddy.
-This leaves IRB personnel unsure in determining if the protocol under review is truly ‘secondary’, so it is crucial to be clear about where information/biospecimens are coming from and why they were originally collected.
+The divide between what information/biospecimens were originally collected and why (i.e., the primary collection) and what will be used now for the secondary/retrospective review (i.e., the secondary use) is often muddy.
+This leaves IRB personnel unsure in determining if the protocol under review is truly ‘secondary’.
+It is crucial to be clear about where information/biospecimens are coming from and why they were originally collected.

 Is the dataset identifiable?